Children start in the Nursery when they are 3 years old. Our Nursery and Reception building was built in 2020.

-- From September 2017, the number of Government Funded Hours increased to 30 hours for eligible families.
+- Since 2017, the number of Government Funded Hours increased to 30 hours for eligible families.
 Parents need to apply the term before they wish to access Extended Government Funded Hours.

 How To Apply For Extended Government Funded Hours (30 hours)

 - Parents must apply online to HMRC’s digital childcare service at: https://childcare-support.tax.service.gov.uk/par/app/applynow